arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 In Java, `String`s are a hellspawn, a cruelty inflicted on developers by James Gosling. `String`s are objects, technically, and in some contexts they behave like objects, but in other contexts they can behave like primitives, but in some contexts treating them like primitives leads to issues and errors.

 `String`s are objects.
 If you always treat `String`s like objects, smooth sailing.
-If you sometimes treat them like primitives.
+Sometimes, if you treat them like primitives, nothing blows up.
 For instance, `String`s can be compared to eachother with the `==` operator like primitives, if they were created without the `new` keyword (i.e. without an object construction), but if they were created as references (via object construction, using the `new` keyword) then the `==` operator will compare addresses instead of values like in the `ReferenceEquality` class above.
 Treating `String`'s like objects and using their `equals` method to check for equal values will always work, regardless of how the `String` was declared.

 [EXERCISE] Predict the output of each snippet below.
 Then, run the snippet and test your prediction!